marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 That's because we are using HTMx capabilities to dynamically update the list, on the client.
 However, we have never loaded the list of items from the start (or when the page is reloaded).

-But we have everything we know to do that.
+But we have everything we need to do that, in place (just about).
 Let's lazily load the list.
 Here's the backend in `routes/todo.js`:

 ```javascript
 import { addTodo, getAllTodos } from "../lib/firebase/todoService.js";